jwyllie83/pysports/README.md

 There are various [XML Vulnerabilities](https://docs.python.org/2/library/xml.html#xml-vulnerabilities) present in most XML parsers.
 This code uses `BeautifulSoup` to do the legwork, so keep that in mind if you're using untrusted sources of data.
+The page doesn't cite any known XML vulnerabilities.

 ## Terms of Use